bioatmosphere/microbiome-drought-legacy/README.md

 ## Presentation

 A rough compilation of slides and a few figures in the manuscript, as well as some images from other sources used in the slides.

-## Documentary

-A blog telling about the stories behind this project from the verying beginning through the final publication.